joist-framework/joist/packages/di/README.md

 Since the browser will be what initializes your custom elements we need to be able to tell the browser how to pass arguments.

 The `@injectable` decorator allows the Joist Dependency Injector to pass arguments to your custom element when instances of your element is created.

-`@injectable` also injects your services in a lazy way.
-Instead of passing direct instances of your services it passes a function that be called when you need your service instance.
-This allows the injector to look for parent injectors which are only availabel after connectedCallback.

 #### Inject dependency into your custom element constructor